cpacker/MemGPT/docs/ollama.md

 ...
 ```

-If you have an existing agent that you want to move to the web UI backend, add extra flags to `memgpt run`:
+If you have an existing agent that you want to move to the Ollama backend, add extra flags to `memgpt run`:
 ```sh
 # use --model to switch Ollama models (always include the full Ollama model name with the tag)
 # use --model-wrapper to switch model wrappers